SR3-MP/SR3MP-Docs/docs/functions.md

 > [!WARNING]
 > This docs is deprecated and will be completely rewritten in the future, since the scripting API will be redone.
+(New docs here: https://github.com/SR3-MP/.gitbook)

 # Functions